georgiee/coding-for-kids/slides.md

 # [fit] teach

 ---
-^ I started teaching coding to kids in my spare time exactly a year ago at Haba Digitalwerkstatt.
+^ I started teaching coding to kids in my spare time exactly one and a half year ago at Haba Digitalwerkstatt.

-^ Haba is a famous toy manufacturer in Germany.
-Digitalwerkstatt is a 100% subsidiary of them.

 ^ Digitalwerkstatt translates to digital garage.

-^ They opened in the beginning of 2017 in Munich after being very successful in Berlin during 2016.
+^ They started in Berlin in 2016 and opened their office in Munich in 2017

 # [fit] Digitalwerkstatt

 ---
-^ There are regular courses and one-off workshops for children from 5 to 14 years about coding, robotics, stop motion movies, even exploring worlds in Minecraft.
+^ There are regular courses and one-off workshops for children from 5 to 14 years

+^ Their program is about coding, robotics, stop motion movies and exploring worlds in Minecraft.

 ^ If you want to try it, just drop them a mail like I did.